EoghannIrving/echo_journal/README.md

   - IMMICH_API_KEY=your_generated_token
 ```

-With these configured, saving an entry will fetch any photos from Immich that
+With these configured, saving **or viewing** an entry will fetch any photos
-match the entry's date and store a companion JSON file alongside the Markdown
+from Immich that match the entry's date and store a companion JSON file
-entry.
+alongside the Markdown entry.

 ## Daily workflow
 - Dynamic prompt rendered server-side via FastAPI + Jinja2 (`echo_journal.html`)